loosolab/UROPA/docs/uropa-example.md

 | peak71  | chr22 | 18161387 | 18161442 | 18161496 | gene    | 18111621 | 18213388 | +        | 1063     | BCL2L13   | 1     |
 | ...     |       |          |          |          |         |          |          |          |          |           |       |

+Table 5: All hits table feature position example

 ![peak71](img/chr22-18161287-18161496_peak71_h3k4me1_feature_pos.png)

-Figure 1: H3K4me1 peak 71 annotated with Ensembl genome, the genomic location is chr22:18161287-18161496.
+Figure 1: H3K4me1 peak 71 annotated with the Ensembl genome, the genomic location is chr22:18161287-18161496.

 Example for the direction
 -------------------------
-This example is based on H3K4me1 peaks annotated with the Gencode genome ([further details])[#used-peak-and-annotation-files]).
+This example is based on H3K4me1 peaks annotated with the Gencode genome ([further details])[http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files]).
 In the following example the utility of the key 'direction' will be illustrated.
 It is optional but can be a very important 'player' for a more specialized annotation.
 The example is based on the peak displayed in Figure 2.
 *It can also be thought of as the location of the peak depending on the feature’s direction.*